-- 1. A programmed instruction transfers information from memory to the punch buffer.
+1. A programmed instruction transfers information from storage to the punch buffer.
 With the completion of this transfer, the Read-Punch Unit is automatically actuated by its control circuits.
-Thus, the computer at this point is free to operate on other instructions. - 2.
-The information in the buffer is next transferred to the punch station and punched into a card. - 3.
+Thus, the computer at this point is free to operate on other instructions.

+- 2. The information in the buffer is next transferred to the punch station and punched into a card. - 3.
 The cards at both read stations are sensed and the corresponding data transferred to their associated buffer areas on the drum. - 4.
-A new card is fed into the Unit and all cards are advanced one station. - 5.
-The Unit then executes the programmed stacker selection.
+The unit then may execute a programmed stacker selection. - 5.
+A new card is fed into the unit and all cards are advanced one station.

-Actual computer time required to load and unload the buffer areas of the magnetic drum and to set up the required circuits for the stacker selection is approximately 0.2% of the Unit's card cycle time.
+Actual computer time required to load and unload the buffer areas of the magnetic drum and to set up the required circuits for the stacker selection is approximately 1.7% of the unit's card cycle time.
 Thus, while operating at 150 cards per minute (or at a 400 millisecond card cycle rate), the entire operation requires only 7.02 milliseconds of computer time.
 Therefore, there is ample time for: